revaldinho/cpc_ram_expansion/cpc_ram_expansion/README.md

 All variants have been built and tested on either CPC464 or CPC6128 as appropriate.

-Project files are split in
+Project files are split into 6 directories

   * cpc/ - collection of RAM test programs in BASIC and BCPL to run on the Amstrad and utilities for converting files to/from MacOS text formats
   * gates/ - Verilog testbench and libraries for simulation